Sir-Hasn/BookSpace/README.md

 ## License

-This project is created for educational purposes as part of a case study framework.
+This project is created for educational purposes only.

 ---